Taj Jackson: Family

-Taj Jackson married Thayana Sco Jackson on June 16, 2013, at Hayvenhurst, the Jackson family home.
-His uncle Jermaine Jackson performed in honor of the couple.
-Together they have three daughters.
+Jackson married Thayana Sco Jackson on June 16, 2013, at Hayvenhurst, the Jackson family home.
+His uncle Jermaine performed at the event.
+The couple have three daughters.
+Jackson has stated that he experienced abuse from an uncle on his mother's side during childhood and that his uncle Michael was supportive during that period.

-He later in life said that he was abused by an uncle on his mother's side when he was a child, and that his uncle Michael was nurturing and supportive during this time.
-Growing up, Taj and his brothers observed their uncles' group the Jackson 5, and they gravitated toward the music industry.
-Their mother, Dee Dee wanted her children to experience a more typical American childhood.

-In August 1994, their mother, Dee Dee was found dead in her backyard swimming pool in Ladera Heights, California.
-In August 1995, Jackson and other members of his family filed a wrongful death suit against her then-boyfriend, Don Bohana.
-Her death was originally ruled accidental.
-Later, Bohana was charged with the murder, and found guilty of second-degree murder in 1998.
+In August 1994, Jackon's mother, Dee Dee, was found dead in her backyard swimming pool in Ladera Heights, California.
+In August 1995, he and family members filed a wrongful death suit against her then-boyfriend, Don Bohana.
+Her death was initially ruled accidental.
+Bohana was later charged and convicted of second‑degree murder in 1998.

 Charity work

-After the loss of their mother Dee Dee, Jackson and his brothers launched a non-profit organization, the Dee Dee Jackson Foundation, to support people who have lost family members through community and music therapy.
-In 2021, The Dee Dee Jackson Foundation won a HOPEE Award (Helping Others Practice Enduring Empowerment), an award given to various charitable organizations for excellence in the work performed by the foundation.
-To help raise money for charity, Taj collaborates with his younger cousin, Prince Michael Jackson, to design a haunted house for Thriller Night, a Halloween costume party sponsored by the Heal Los Angeles Foundation.
+After the death of their mother, Jackson and his brothers launched the Dee Dee Jackson Foundation, a non-profit organization providing community and music therapy support to individuals who have lost family members.
+In 2021, the foundation received a HOPEE Award (Helping Others Practice Enduring Empowerment).
+Jackson collaborates with his cousin Prince Jackson to design a haunted house for Thriller Night, a Halloween event supporting the Heal Los Angeles Foundation.